JakeAlaimo/hackbox-backend/README.md

 ![screenshot](mockup.png)

 ## The Big Picture
 Hackbox is a replication of Jackbox communication methods in the form of a category guessing game.
 Players use their smartphone web browsers to input and vote on player submissions.
 The project is broken into three components: a Node.js backend, a [Web client](https://github.com/dan-singer/hackbox-web-client), and a [Unity client](https://github.com/lzhangivy/hackbox-UnityClient).
 The backend is hosted on Heroku, serving as a public IP to connect to.
-All components implemented their networking protocol through Socket.io, a library used for its convenience and compatibility.
+All components implement their networking protocol through Socket.io, a library used for its convenience and compatibility.

 ## Messages
 ### From Browser